dothq/browser/README.md

     </a>
 </p>

-A privacy-based web browser, with an effortless UI, built-in ad blocker for anonymity.
+A privacy-based web browser, with an effortless UI, and built-in ad blocker for anonymity.

 </div>